dkrolikowski/tull_coude_reduction/docs/source/page_overview.rst

 Pipeline Overview and Structure
 ===============================

+.. role:: purple
+.. role:: blue

 Overview of the pipeline steps
 ------------------------------

-The pipeline follows the general steps for reducing data from an echelle spectrograph.
+This pipeline has two main components: the "reduction" steps to produce wavelength-calibrated 1D extracted spectra and "analysis" steps to measure useful quantities from the spectra for research purposes.

-These general steps are:
+The general steps of the reduction pipeline are:

-1. Generate a header manifest
-2. Gather flats and biases and generate calibration files by combining them.
-Also BPM
-3. Image process: the rest of the images bias subtract, flat field, and cosmic subtract if it says to.
+1. Generate bias, flat field, and bad pixel mask CCD calibration files, and then image process the night's raw CCD images.
-4. Trace the orders!
-Using the flat field
+2. Trace the location of the echelle orders.
-5. Extract 1D spectra along the echelle order traces.
-Different methods for different types of spectra.
+3. Extract 1D spectra along the echelle order traces for science observations.
-6. Wavelength calibration: fit a wavelength solution and then apply to the rest of the data.

-That gives you the final spectra.
-We then have some more "analysis" steps:
+4. Measure a wavelength solution using reference lamp observations (e.g. ThAr) and calibrate all science observations.

+After reduction, the following analysis steps are included:

-1. Continuum fit stellar spectra.
+1. Fit the continuum of stellar spectra.
-2. Calculate radial velocities using broadening functions.
+2. Measure stellar radial velocities using broadening functions.

+Pipeline structure: how to run it
+---------------------------------

 How is the pipeline actually run?
 Discuss structure: there is a module file for each broad step.
 Within that module is a function meant to act as the main script to run that step.
-Then there is a main reduction run file that wraps all these modules together and takes in a config file that defines the run.

-Briefly discuss the config file: it will be touched upon in each page for the modules and then in a separate page where everything is explicitly defined.
+Structure:

+- main reduction running script that compiles all of the different steps and runs them.
+- The individual modules are a combination of constituent functions and a "wrapper" function that combines the constituent functions to run the step.
+- Options are governed by a config file described below.
+- Detail the directory structure

-There is a config file included in the package that is meant to be a template.
+There is an example reduction script include in the package called "reduce_tull_spectra.py".

-Pipeline structure: how to run it
----------------------------------

-I will put instructions on installing the package here once I get to that.
+If running reduction with default settings on default setup, can easily run!

+Navigate to the directory containing the coude data.
+For example, a directory called "coude_data" with subdirectories containing the raw data for individual nights following a "YYYYMMDD" naming convention.

+Copy in the config file example provided with the package and edit the ``working_dir`` variable to by the date you want to reduce (and change any other options you may want to).

+Then can call the base package reduction run script from the command line:

+python -m tull_coude_reduction.reduce_tull_spectra config_file_name.yml

+And the pipeline will run!

 .. _target_to_config_description: